 David Lafrance (b.
-1976) holds a Bachelor of Fine Arts from Concordia University in Montréal (2001) where he is currently completing his MFA.
-His work has been presented in numerous exhibitions and biennales in Canada, the US, and in France.
-Among his recent solo exhibitions are Maison de la culture Marie-Uguay (2018), Ceaac (2015), Strasbourg; Galerie Hugues Charbonneau (2014); L’Œil de Poisson (2014), Québec City; and the Musée régional de Rimouski (2012), which won the prize for “Best exhibition outside of Montréal” at the AGAC’s Gala des arts visuels.
-He recently participated in various group exhibitions, namely at the Musée d’art contemporain des Laurentides (2018), Musée des beaux-arts de Montréal (2015), l’Œil de Poisson (2015), Art Action Actuel, in Saint-Jean-sur-Richelieu (2013), and at the Centre d’art l’Écart, in Rouyn-Noranda (2013).
+1976) holds a Master of Fine Arts from Concordia University in Montreal.
+His work has been presented in numerous exhibitions and biennales in Canada, the United-States, and in France.
+Among his recent solo exhibitions are Maison de la culture Marie-Uguay (2018); Galerie Hugues Charbonneau (2014, 2016, 2018 and 2021); Ceaac (2015), Strasbourg; L’Œil de Poisson (2014), Québec City; and the Musée régional de Rimouski (2012), which won the prize for “Best exhibition outside of Montréal” at the AGAC’s Gala des arts visuels.
+He recently participated in various group exhibitions, namely at the Stewart Hall Art Gallery (2021), the Musée d’art contemporain des Laurentides (2018), Musée des beaux-arts de Montréal (2015), l’Œil de Poisson (2015), Art Action Actuel, in Saint-Jean-sur-Richelieu (2013), and at the Centre d’art l’Écart, in Rouyn-Noranda (2013).

 His artworks are present in several collections, including the Musée national des beaux-arts du Québec, the Musée d’art contemporain de Montréal, la Caisse de dépôt et Placement du Québec, Hydro-Québec, Mouvement Desjardins and also the cities of Montreal and Laval.